MA Program Requirements

 The MA program is a course-based degree designed to prepare students for curatorial work, art consultation, heritage programs, cultural journalism, secondary school teaching, and doctoral research.

-MA students will take six seminars (or three full-course equivalents [3.0 FCE]).
-Full-time students can complete the program in two terms by taking three seminars (1.5 FCE) in each of the two terms.
+MA students take six seminars (3.0 Full-Course Equivalents).
+Full-time students can complete the program in two terms by taking three seminars (1.5 FCEs) in each of the two terms.

 We have a limited number of places for students who wish to complete the MA part-time.
-Part-time students have six years to complete the degree.
-If you wish to apply for the part-time MA, you must indicate this on the application form.
+Part-time students can take a maximum of one seminar (0.5 FCEs) per term, and can complete the program in six terms (approximately three years).
+If you wish to apply for the part-time MA, you must indicate this in your application.

 Students in the MA program are not assigned a supervisor and do not complete a thesis.